mordachai/mist-hud/README.md

 ![image](https://github.com/user-attachments/assets/7238d5a3-5cab-45ee-a5be-fddd352aa097)

 1. Select your character token.
 MCs: Click on Dangers/Threats with the right button.
 NPCs HUD doesn't affect rolls (for now).
-2. Choose TAGS (Power/Weakness) from the HUD.
-SCENE Tags and Statuses can be used, select them normally.
+2. Choose TAGS (Power, Weakness, Story, Loadout) from the HUD.
+SCENE story tags and statuses can be used, select them normally.
     - You can mark a tag to be burned on the next roll (+3).
 Burned tags cannot be selected, click on the fire icon again to "unburn" the tag.
-    - Invert a weakness to be used as a _power tag_ by clicking on the double arrow icon
+    - Invert a weakness to be used as a _power tag_ by clicking on the double arrow icon.
+You can also invert story tags.
 3. Choose STATUSES.
 Click on them to toggle if they are positive, negative, or neutral (CoM/Otherscape):
     - Yellow / Blue (+): will add to the roll result
     - Red / Orange  (-): will subtract from the roll result